andreoug/min-triangle-path/ASSUMPTIONS.md

     *
     *

-4. The input data are following the guidelines definition ?
+4. The input data are following the guidelines definition
-    * input date int
+    * they are integers.
+    * there might have more than one solutions and this should be covered in this implementation.